 - You are having kidney dialysis

 - You have a disease of the nervous system

 You should not take Metronidazole tablets if you take any of the following medicines:

-- Lithium - if taken at the same time as metronidazole, the kidneys may be affected.
+- Lithium: if taken at the same time as metronidazole, it can affect the kidneys

-- Medicines used to treat epilepsy (e.g. phenytoin, primidone, phenobarbitone).
+- Medicines used to treat epilepsy (e.g. phenytoin, primidone, or phenobarbitone)

 - Disulfiram (for alcohol abuse)

 Can you drink alcohol while taking Metronidazole?